 Library materials must be returned or renewed on or before the due date.
 As a courtesy, an overdue notice is sent to the borrower's e-mail account after the due date.
 All borrowers in whose name library materials are charged are responsible for these materials until they are returned.

 Telephone renewals are allowed when staffing levels permit.
-To renew books, please call your branch library (link to locations directory) and speak with a Circulation staff member.
+To renew books, please call your branch library and speak with a Circulation staff member.

 Renewal will not be accepted under the following circumstances:

 - The item has a hold or a recall.

 - The item has been renewed too many times and has exceeded the limit.